Tuesday, December 09, 2025

 the Buddha's path

 A very significant insight that Padyatri recently gained about Buddhism is the legendary anecdote in which the Buddha transmitted his enlightenment to Mahākāśyapa 마하가섭 by holding up a flower, and Mahākāśyapa smiled—a story that was actually a later invention in China.
-Furthermore, realizing that the Buddha’s original teachings, Chinese Buddhism, and Seon (Zen) Buddhism 선불교 are not the same, Padyatri had to reconsider Buddhism from a new perspective and in a new way.
+Furthermore, realizing that the Buddha’s original teachings and Chinese Buddhism, namely Seon (Zen) Buddhism 선불교 are not the same, Padyatri had to reconsider Buddhism from a new perspective and in a new way.

 견성성불 見性成佛 expresses the core idea of Seon Buddhism: enlightenment is attained by seeing one’s own true nature and becoming a Buddha.
-However, it is also a statement that significantly distorts the teachings of Buddhism.
+However, it is also a statement that significantly distorts the original teachings of the Buddha.
 In fact, the Buddha realized anatta(non-self) and did not recognize any kind of inherent substance or existence.

 As Buddhism was transmitted to China and became indigenized, it absorbed Daoist and Laozi thought, giving rise to Seon Buddhism.
 It was a process in which the logical and analytical Buddhism transformed into the intuitive and non-logical Seon Buddhism.

-It is almost impossible to attain enlightenment through Seon Buddhism.
+On the surface, it has been almost impossible to attain enlightenment through Seon Buddhism.
 This is proven by the fact that since Seon Buddhism was introduced to the Korean Peninsula around the 4th century, very few have truly attained enlightenment.
-Therefore, in modern times, since Korean monks cannot find answers within Korean Seon Buddhism, they often travel to Theravada Buddhist countries such as Myanmar, Thailand, and Sri Lanka to seek the path.
+Therefore, in modern times, since Korean monks cannot find answers within Seon Buddhism, they often travel to Theravada Buddhist countries such as Myanmar, Thailand, and Sri Lanka to seek the path.

 A well-known Seon dialogue can be cited as an example of the limitations and problems of Seon Buddhism.
 Such lofty, abstract stories, heavily colored by Chinese Buddhist influence, are not the way the Buddha kindly taught the truth to his disciples.